pymacaron/pages/monitoring.md

 ```

 PyMacaron will then automatically start the scout agent and monitor both your
-Flask endpoints and your eventual asynchronous Celery jobs.
+Flask endpoints and your eventual asynchronous Celery tasks.

+## Naming your app

-The name of your app in the scout dashboard will by default be 'PYMACARON_LIVE'
+You may want to set the display name of your pymacaron app in the 3d party monitoring
-for an app running on Amazon Beanstalk and 'PYMACARON_DEV' for an app running
-locally.

-To change those names, set the following keys in 'pym-config.yaml':
+framework.
+Do that by setting the following keys in 'pym-config.yaml':

 ```
 app_name_live: <NAME_OF_YOUR_APP_WHEN_RUNNING_LIVE>
 app_name_dev: <NAME_OF_YOUR_APP_WHEN_RUNNING_LOCALLY>
 ```

+Those leys are set by default to 'PYMACARON_LIVE' for an app running on Amazon Beanstalk
+and 'PYMACARON_DEV' elsewhere.

 ## Custom monitoring

+Most 3d party monitoring frameworks support custom instrumentation to let you
-To monitor time spent in a given section of code, use the 'monitor' decorator
+monitor specific sections of your code, in addition to the default monitoring
-provided by PyMacaron:
+they provide.
+PyMacaron hides away the specific mechanisms of monitoring
+frameworks behind its own 'monitor' method, used as follows:

 ```
 from pymacaron.monitor import monitor